 As is apparent from the information presented here, there is tremendous variability during this time.
 While fossils classified as Homo habilis show many of the characteristics of the genus Homo, such as brain expansion and smaller tooth size, the small body size and long arms are more akin to australopithecines.
-There is also tremendous variability within the fossils assigned to Homo habilis, so there is no consensus on whether it is a single or multiple species of Homo, a member of the genus Australopithecus, or even a yet-to-be-defined new genus.
+There is also tremendous variability within the fossils assigned to Homo habilis, so there is little consensus on whether it is one or multiple species of Homo, a member of the genus Australopithecus, or even a yet-to-be-defined new genus.
 Similarly, there are considerable differences in skull morphology and body size and form of Homo erectus, of which some specimens show more similarity to Homo habilis than previously thought.

 What does this diversity mean for how we should view early Homo?
 First, there isn't an abrupt break between Australopithecus and Homo habilis or even between Homo habilis and Homo erectus.
 Characteristics we define as Homo don't appear as a unified package; they appear in the fossil record at different times.
 This is known as mosaic evolution.

-Indeed, fossil finds such as Australopithecus sediba, and Homo naledi and Homo floresiensis discussed in the next chapter, have displayed unexpected combinations of primitive and derived traits.
+Indeed, fossil species such as Australopithecus sediba, as well as Homo naledi and Homo floresiensis (who will be introduced in Chapter 11), have displayed unexpected combinations of primitive and derived traits.

 We can consider several explanations for the diversity we see within early Homo from about 2.5 million to 1.5 million years ago.
 One possibility is the existence of multiple contemporaneous species of early Homo during this period.
 In light of the pattern of environmental instability discussed earlier, it shouldn't be surprising to see fossils from different parts of Africa and Eurasia display tremendous variability.
 Multiple hominin forms could also evolve in the same region, as they diversified in order to occupy different ecological niches.
 However, even the presence of multiple species of hominin does not preclude their interacting and interbreeding with one another.
-As you'll see in the next chapter, sequencing of ancient hominin genomes has led to deeper understanding of genetic relationships between extinct species such as the Neanderthals and Denisovans.
+As you'll see in Appendix D, sequencing of ancient hominin genomes has led to deeper understanding of genetic relationships between extinct species such as the Neanderthals and Denisovans.

-Diversity of brain and body sizes could also reflect developmental plasticity-short-term adaptations within a lifetime (Anton, Potts, and Aiello 2014).
+Diversity of brain and body sizes could also reflect developmental plasticity-short-term adaptations within a lifetime (Anton et al. 2014).
 These have the advantage of being more flexible than genetic natural selection, which could only occur over many generations.
 For example, among human populations today, different body sizes are thought to be adaptations to different climate or nutritional environments.
-Keeping in mind that the climate was intensely variable, wouldn't a more flexible strategy of adaptation be valuable under these conditions?
+Under Pleistocene conditions of intense variability, a more flexible strategy of adaptation would be valuable.